I-SBE/intranet-kochbuch/README.md

 ## Security Requirements

-- Passwords are securely hashed and stored
+- Passwords are securely hashed using bcrypt
-- Password policy: min.
-8 characters, one uppercase letter, one number, one special character (!@$%?)
+- Password policy: minimum 8 characters, one uppercase letter, one number, one special character (!@$%?)
 - JWT authentication required for all protected routes
 - HTTPS recommended for production environments